manusant/spark-boot/README.md

 # spark-boot
-Spark boot makes it easy to create stand-alone, production-grade Spark applications with features like Beans Validation, endpoints via annotations, marshal/unmarshal of requests and responses, code generation, doc generation, etc
+Spark boot makes it easy to create stand-alone, production-grade Spark applications with features like Beans Validation, endpoints via annotations, marshal/unmarshal of requests and responses, code generation, doc generation, etc, using Spark framework as engine.